ZhanLiangUF/zhanlianguf.github.io/_posts/2021-03-08-Start-Over.md

 After this event, I started to expand my hunt for new passions.
 From becoming a coffee connoisseur to starting a ASMR channel on Youtube, I realize that it is ok to not be sure what you want to do.
 Not only did this sabbatical allow me to learn new skills, I have been able to question and affirm my own values.

 As I write this blog today, I'm finally coming to peace with everything that has happened and I'm ready to start over.
-I've finally started to open my heart to engineering by coding with technologies that I enjoy.
+I've finally started to open my heart to engineering and people by coding with technologies that I enjoy.
 Working with golang, kubernetes, and docker has reignited my passion in engineering.
 Along with passion, I have bought my own values to my job search.
 I want to believe in the company's mission that I work with.

 Fighting.